• Home

 Knowing your type narrows down the list of essential oils used to alleviate your rosacea symptoms.
 For example, if you have type two, you’ll want essential oils with anti-microbial and anti-bacterial properties to reduce and treat acne-prone skin.
 For all types, you should consider anti-inflammatory properties.

-Natural remedies might help reduce your symptoms when used daily and/or to treat rosacea flares.
+Natural remedies might help reduce your symptoms when used daily and/or to treat rosacea and acne.
 You could use one method daily and use another for your flares too.
-Most remedies can be used to together without harming your skin or further aggravating it.
+Most remedies can be used together without harming your skin or further aggravating it.

 What are the Benefits of Essential Oils?